How We’ll Work Together

 - We can communicate via email, text, or Slack.
 I don’t read or answer emails on the weekend (and I don’t expect you to, either).

-- Scheduled phone calls are fine (within limits), but unscheduled phone calls are reserved for emergencies only because of the productivity cost.
+- Scheduled phone calls are fine (within limits), but unscheduled phone calls are reserved for emergencies because of the productivity cost.

 - If I’m going on vacation or taking time for my family, etc., you will always receive at least one week’s notice.
 (And typically, a month’s notice with a few reminders, because it’s important to me that I not spring any surprises on you.)